wise-old-man/wise-old-man/docs/docs/api/leagues.md

 slug: /league
 ---

-# 🎉 Raging Echoes League
+# 🎉 Demonic Pacts League

 If you're looking to use our League API instead, you need to modify the code examples to the League API URLs.